Panmoni/yapbay-api/docs/notes.md

 # YapBay API Notes

-## multi network
-tests

-## api contracts
-enable these to be pulled from the api so can be shown on app. maybe return them as part of /health?

-select * from networks

-build number or version

 ## Referrals
 Will need to record referrals, will need a table for that, route, migration... pending full integration of divvi into frontend